22 Jan The Best Beach Locations in Krabi Province, Thailand

 If you find the main strip of Aonang a little mediocre, there are some gems to be found nestled in the hills behind, such as The Hilltop Restaurant which is a stunning location and excellent food.
 There are also sunset cruises and booze cruises run from Aonang which are enjoyable too.

-Railay is a beautiful peninsula between Krabi Town and Ao Nang, on the mainland, however you can only get to it by boat due to high cliffs cutting off access.
+No list of the best beach locations in Krabi province is complete without Railay.
+Railay is a beautiful peninsula between Krabi Town and Ao Nang, on the mainland, however, you can only get to it by boat due to high cliffs cutting off access.
 It’s only 15 minutes from the mainland by boat, but once you arrive you feel very secluded.
-This area is extremely beautiful and increasingly expensive, however you can find some cheapish accommodation and some really fun nightlife too.
-Accommodation ranges from fan aired bungalows on Tonsai Beach, 2, 3 and 4 star resorts at East Railay, many amazing 4 and 5 star resorts on West Railay, plus the infamous 5* resort called Rayawadee.
+This area is extremely beautiful and increasingly expensive, however, you can find some cheapish accommodation and some really fun nightlife too.
+Accommodation ranges from fan aired bungalows on Tonsai Beach, 2, 3 and 4-star resorts at East Railay, many amazing 4 and 5-star resorts on West Railay, plus the infamous 5* resort called Rayawadee.

 Railay Peninsula – Tonsai Beach